marioheras5/pokemingada-front/README.md

-# --- Pokemingada (front-end) ---
+# --- Pokemingada ---
-Small project for a pokemon fangame mini-tournament, with leaderboards and other stuff, made with React.js
+Small project for a pokemon fangame mini-tournament, with leaderboards and other stuff, coded in TS, on React/Next.js framework.
+Self-hosted.
+Check the page here: [https://pokemingada.com](https://pokemingada.com)